Tryph-ena/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Much more pointers arrays and strings
+Readme for More pointers arrays and strings